Skip to footer content

 What is Day.js?

 Day.js is a lightweight JavaScript library that provides a simple API for working with dates and times to display the date and time correctly in modern browsers.
-It was designed to be an alternative to the same modern API Moment.js, a widely used but much heavier library.
+It was designed to be an alternative to the similarly modern API Moment.js, a widely used but much heavier library.
 Day.js is only 2kB in size (gzipped), making it an excellent choice for performance-conscious applications.
 Despite its small footprint, the Day.js library is an alternative to Moment.js and offers powerful features that cover the most common use cases.

 Day.js npm (How It Works For Developers): Figure 1 - Day.js